StefanScherer/win-getaddrinfo/README.md

 ./build.sh
 ```

-The final (debug) binary `getaddrinfo.exe` will be copied back to your host.
+The final static release binary `getaddrinfo.exe` will be copied back to your host.